AlainParadis/designschool/_topics/selecting.md

   <img class="size100" alt="photohsop-marquee-tools" src="/images/photoshop-selecting/photohsop-marquee-tools.jpg">

+  #### Important Keyboard Shortcuts

+  - D: Set foreground & background swatches to default colours, black & white.
+  - X: Switch focus of foreground/background colours.
+  - ⌘-Delete: Fill with background colour.
+  - Option-Delete: Fill with foreground colour.
+  - B: Brush Tool.
+Right-click with Brush tool for controls.
+  - [ &nbsp;  or &nbsp; ] : Make brush smaller or bigger.
+  - ⌘-D to deselect
+  - ⌘-A to select all

   ### Marquee Tool

   The Marquee Tool can be either rectangular or elliptical.
 These are some practical tips for dragging with the tool: